-Marketing is often seen as a one-sided enterprise—an attempt by an organization to elicit business form a target population.
-But healthcare advertising as well as hospital marketing serves a secondary and more important purpose.
-Advertising on billboards, kiosks, and other physical displays is often an important solution for hospitals that wish to convey information to individuals when they are out of their homes and on-the-go.
-When they don’t have immediate access to a computer, a smartphone, internet service, or other digital channels and are out living in the physical world.
+Marketing is often seen as a one-sided attempt by an organization to elicit business from a target population.
+But healthcare advertising, as well as hospital marketing, serves a secondary and more important purpose.
+Advertising on billboards, kiosks, and other physical displays, is often an effective solution for hospitals to convey information to individuals when they are out of their homes and on-the-go.

 According to BMC Health Services Research, “Billboard advertising appears to be well suited to engage the less fortunate, providing a productive pathway for the conveyance of helpful, supportive details, yielding healthier populations, enhanced opportunities, and better communities.”

-For underprivileged and underserved communities, physical displays and kiosks in high-traffic areas serve as a means to inform them not only of the availability of certain medical services, but also of their need for regular attention from medical professionals regarding certain procedures, such as immunizations.
-In disadvantaged communities, advertising in supermarkets is not only an effective way to expand one’s patient community, is can also be a critical channel for patients who might not otherwise be aware of medical resources in their community.
+For underprivileged and underserved communities, physical displays and kiosks in high-traffic areas serve as a means to inform and educate.
+Hospitals can remind of the availability of certain medical services, and the need for regular attention from medical professionals regarding certain procedures, such as immunizations.
+In disadvantaged communities, advertising in supermarkets is not only an effective way to expand one’s patient community, is can also be a critical channel for patients, who might not otherwise be aware of medical resources in their community.

-Furthermore, when hospitals advertise in supermarkets using kiosks that dispense hand sanitizing solutions and wipes, they are providing a free and indispensable service to the community.
-While supermarkets tend to be clean upon first glance, they are also filled with large groups of people and, therefore, large clusters of germs and bacteria.
+Furthermore, when hospitals advertise in supermarkets using hand sanitizing kiosks, they are providing a free and indispensable service to the community.
+Families and individuals shopping for edible goods generally welcome free hand sanitizer wipes when entering the store.
 Providing shoppers with easy access to germ-killing solutions is an easy and effective way to prevent the spread of disease and advertise in a way that aligns with a hospital’s mission.

 Becoming a Fixture in the Community

 If your hospital intends to expand its patient community, supermarkets provide an excellent opportunity to acquire tens of thousands of impressions every month.
-By simply applying some artwork and messaging to this functional device, your hospital can provide an invaluable service to your community through a well-maintained kiosk.
-The messaging is precise in terms of the right zip codes and areas to segment based on income and ethnicity.
-Advertisements may also be updated monthly to keep up with the health calendar and/or promote multiple service lines to ensure messaging remains as fresh as the produce.
-To practice what you preach and provide a dose of wellness throughout your service area to drive positive brand opinion and goodwill all year long.
+By simply applying visually enticing ad content to the hand sanitizer displays, your hospital can provide an invaluable service to your community through a well-maintained kiosk.
+Location personalized ad messages speak to the location specific demographic, drawing their interest and attention.
+Advertisements may also be updated monthly to keep up with the health calendar, promote multiple services and keep messages as fresh as the produce.
+Practice what you preach.
+Provide a dose of wellness throughout your service area, and our hospital will drive positive brand opinion and goodwill all year long.